-Removing the Differential Cover Step 4 - Once removed clean the cover by scraping the gasket from the cover surface, also wipe out the cover while cleaning the particle magnet.
+Clean the diff cover by scraping the gasket surface.
+Also wipe out the cover while cleaning the particle magnet.
 Using carburetor cleaner and a shop towel for this works well.

-Metal Shaving in Differential Step 5 - Next, clean the differential housing gaskets surface with a gasket scraper, this will assure a proper seal when the cover is reinstalled.
+Using a gasket scraper clean the differential housing gaskets surface free from all of the old gasket material.
+This will assure a proper seal when the cover is reinstalled.

-Reinstalling Differential Cover Step 8 - Next, locate and remove the differential fill port which is located near or on the pinion snout or in the rear cover itself.
+Locate and remove the differential fill port which is located near the pinion snout or in the rear cover itself.
 Once the plug has been removed fill the differential with manufacturers recommended fluid to the bottom of the fill port.
 Reinsert the fill plug and you are all set.
 Recheck the cover for leaks and retighten the bolts if needed.